ministryofjustice/modernisation-platform-configuration-management/ansible/roles/oracle-db-standby-setup/README.md

 2. Take adhoc backup of primary database (using oracle-db-backup role in this repo, or rman-backup role in ansible-monorepo)
 3. Setup standby database

+# Known Issues

+The primary database log archive breaks if you change the IP of the standby server.
+This shouldn't happen in normal operation, but if you are repeatedly spinning up new standby servers to test the ansible code, you may run into it.
+To fix the issue, log onto the primary database and update the standby TNS entry to use IP address.
+Do a few archive switches and then change the TNS back to the hostname.This should fix the issue.

 # Example

 1. Setup primary database to support the new standby database